MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab12_FHIR service consent capabilities.md

 ![Graphical user interface, application Description automatically generated](./IMAGES/Lab12/L12P1.png)

-FHIR-Proxy asserts control over FHIR data interactions only if its [pre- and/or post-processing modules](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#date-sort-post-processor) have been enabled and configured.
+FHIR-Proxy asserts control over FHIR data interactions only if its pre- and/or post-processing modules (see +++https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#date-sort-post-processor+++) have been enabled and configured.
 Otherwise, with no special configuration, API calls made to the FHIR-Proxy endpoint go straight through to the FHIR service, and responses are sent back unfiltered to the remote client app (such as Postman in our case).

 In Lab 07, you enabled the Consent Opt-Out filter when you deployed FHIR-Proxy.
 Now you'll need to do some configuration for the filter to take effect.